zannloo/tp/docs/DeveloperGuide.md

 6. It should look something like this.

    <puml src="diagrams/DeadlineFinalState.puml" width="550" />

+7. In the above diagram, Jerry already has the exact deadline and adding it would result in a duplicate.
+Therefore, the task is only added to student Ben.

 This sequence diagram illustrates the general flow when adding the deadline task to *all* students, the sequence diagram for adding a deadline task to a *single* student can be found in the `Model` component.